Customer compensation and act of grace payments 109-07040000

 Act of grace payments may not be approved, for example, when the proposed payments would:

 For more information on how act of grace claims are decided, see the References page for a link to the Department of Finance Resource Management Guide 401: Requests for discretionary financial assistance under the Public Governance, Performance and Accountability Act.
-Internal business teams can also contact the Customer Compensation Team on 1800 995 496 or by emailing the CUSTOMER.COMPENSATION mailbox. |
+Internal business teams can also contact the Review Investigations Team. |

 5 |

 Timeframes + Read more ...
 There is no statutory timeframe in which to finalise legal liability and CDDA claims.
-The Customer Compensation Team endeavours to resolve all claims within 90 days but this may not always be possible, especially where claims are complex.
-A letter acknowledging the claim will be sent to the customer within 5 business days.
-The letter gives the customer the name and contact details of the claim manager handling the claim.
-The details of the claim manager will also be recorded in the relevant customer record in case an enquiry is received in the network. |
+The Review Investigations Team generally resolves claims in the order they are received.
+A letter acknowledging the claim will be sent to the customer within 14 business days. |

 6 |

 Review of compensation decisions + Read more ...
-There is no formal review mechanism at law for reconsideration of a CDDA decision or a decision not to settle a matter under Appendix C of the Legal Services Directions 2017 (see ltem 2 Legal liability).
+There is no formal review mechanism at law for reconsideration of a CDDA decision or a decision not to settle a matter under Appendix C of the Legal Services Directions 2025 (see ltem 2 Legal liability).
 However, if the customer indicates they have new information about their case or they believe there has been a factual error in deciding the case, the Service Officer should encourage the customer to first contact the claim manager who investigated the claim to raise these matters.
-Information for customers about their options if they disagree with the outcome of their claim, are provided with the compensation decision letter.
+Information for customers about their options if they disagree with the outcome of their claim, are provided within the compensation decision letter.
 Generally, the agency will only reconsider a compensation decision where the customer identifies an error of fact in the decision or provides relevant new facts or evidence relevant to their claim for compensation.
 Additionally, it is open to a customer to complain to the Commonwealth Ombudsman if they are unhappy about the decision or how the agency handled their claim.
 Customers can contact the Ombudsman’s office for the cost of a local call anywhere in Australia. |